home-assistant/home-assistant.io/source/_lovelace/button.markdown

   default: "true"
 icon_height:
   required: false
-  description: Sets the height for the icon.
-This is in pixels which is handled by the configuration UI.
-Other CSS values can also be used.
+  description: Sets the height for the icon, in pixels.
+Other CSS values may also be used.
   type: string
   default: auto
 state_color:
   required: false
-  description: Set to `true` to have icons colored when entity is active
+  description: Defines whether icons are colored when the entity is active.
+Icons are colored when set to `true`.
   type: boolean
   default: true
 tap_action:
   required: false
-  description: Action taken on card tap.
+  description: Defines an action taken on card tap.
 See [action documentation](/lovelace/actions/#tap-action).
   type: map
 hold_action:
   required: false
-  description: Action taken on card tap and hold.
+  description: Defines an action taken on card tap and hold.
 See [action documentation](/lovelace/actions/#hold-action).
   type: map
 double_tap_action:
   required: false
-  description: Action taken on card double tap.
+  description: Defines an action taken on card double tap.
 See [action documentation](/lovelace/actions/#double-tap-action).
   type: map
 theme:
   required: false
-  description: Set to any theme within `themes.yaml`
+  description: Sets the theme, which may be set to any theme within `themes.yaml`
   type: string
 {% endconfiguration %}